coredevsushant/smart-parking-management/README.md

 3. For **Topic ARN**, choose **`ParkingEvent`**.
 4. For **Protocol**, choose **SQS**.
 5. For **Endpoint**, select the ARN of `CarEntryQueue`.
+6. Checked checkbox **Enable raw message delivery**
-6. In the **Subscription filter policy** section, add the following JSON to filter messages based on the `EventType`:
+7. In the **Subscription filter policy** section, add the following JSON to filter messages based on the `EventType`:

    ```json
    {
      "EventType": ["CarEntry"]
    }
    ```
-7. Click Create subscription to complete the setup.
+8. Click Create subscription to complete the setup.
-8. Repeat these steps to create a subscription for ParkingSpaceUpdateQueue, with the following filter policy:
+9. Repeat these steps to create a subscription for ParkingSpaceUpdateQueue, with the following filter policy:
    ```json
    {
      "EventType": ["ParkingSpaceUpdate"]
    }
    ```
-9. Repeat these steps to create a subscription for CarExitQueue, with the following filter policy:
+10. Repeat these steps to create a subscription for CarExitQueue, with the following filter policy:
    ```json
    {
      "EventType": ["CarExit"]